top of page

 Our Sourdough Ciabatta is an offshoot of our yeast-based ciabatta recipe.

-Create the levain in the evening, assemble the dough the following morning, then bake one day later.
+Create the levain in the evening, assemble the dough the following morning, then bake one or two day later.

 Ingredients: